Cell division teaching resources

 Prior knowledge: cell structure, chromosomes and genetic organisation inside the nucleus

-This excellent video shows a fertilised human egg undergoing its first few mitotic divisions.
+Ask students to watch this excellent video showing a fertilised human egg undergoing its first few mitotic divisions.

 Key Stage 3 worksheet to identify when cell division occurs.
 Students are given a series of pictures.
 They identify whether cell division has taken place.
 This is a great starting point to introduce mitosis.